f4exb/sdrangel/plugins/feature/startracker/readme.md

 <h3>Drift scan path</h3>

 When the target (11) is set to Custom Az/El and the Sky temperature plot is displayed, a curve showing the drift scan path over a 24 hour period will be displayed.
-This assumes the azimuth and elevation will be held constant and the path shows how the part of the sky the antenna will point to as the Earth rotates.
+This assumes the azimuth and elevation will be held constant and the path shows the part of the sky the antenna will point to as the Earth rotates.

 ![Drift scan path](../../../doc/img/StarTracker_driftscan.png)